ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 Aside from the members of the Mills family, the following people are mentioned in the deeds:

 - [DeWitt F. Roe](https://www.findagrave.com/memorial/51355047/dewitt-f-roe) (04 Apr 1853 to 08 Mar 1918)
 - [Edward Lounsbery](https://www.findagrave.com/memorial/89338793/edward-lounsbery) (11 Oct 1833 to 27 Nov 1904) Edward and his wife Amanda (below) are among the original, charter members of the Congregational Church of Mott's Corners.
 Edward died within the church while addressing the Christian Endeavor Society "about 7 o'clock" in the evening.
 "Death, however, had come instantaneously and was caused by apoplexy brought on it is thought by the mental effort he exerted in addressing the meeting."
 (28 Nov 1904, Ithaca Daily Journal, p6.)
 Church records show that Edward was one of the original organizers and members of the Congregational Church, present at the "informal meeting" on 05 Mar 1868 at the home of Walker V. Personius that resulted in the official organization of the Congregational Church of Mott's Corners on 12 Mar 1868, when Edward and Amanda are listed as charter members.
-It is noted in the Church's meeting minutes that at the 05 Mar meeting "on motion of Edward Lounsbery Mr. Milliam Personius was chosen chairman and Walker V. Personius secretary."
+It is noted in the Church's meeting minutes that at the 05 Mar meeting "on motion of Edward Lounsbery Mr. William Personius was chosen chairman and Walker V. Personius secretary."
 - [Amanda (Sanders) Lounsbery](https://www.findagrave.com/memorial/89338794/amanda-lounsbery) (12 Oct 1842 to 13 Nov 1921) Amanda was clerk in the church for many years, including after Edward's death and many entries in the church records are written by her hand.
 - [Esther C. (Cary) Vorhis](https://www.findagrave.com/memorial/148400355/esther-vorhis) (1836 to 23 Jan 1917) Esther is the mother of Frank Vorhis below.
 - [Frank Cameron Vorhis](https://www.findagrave.com/memorial/100452322/frank-cameron-vorhis) (1861 to 1919) According to the Brookton's Market 2011 Calendar, Frank C. Vorhis owned the general store at that location from the 1880's to its sale to the Mulks brothers in 1902, when it became known as Frank F. Mulks.
 Frank Vorhis is the father of [Charlotte Esther (Vorhis) Pancoe](https://www.findagrave.com/memorial/162242537/charlotte-esther-pancoe) (02 Aug 1893 to 19 May 1964) who was [baptized]({{% ref "baptism" %}}) with Emily and Jessie Brewer and is often referred to as "Miss Esther Vorhis" during that time.